Overview of Special Education

 Whenever possible all special education services are provided in the regular classroom and students are taught from the general education curriculum.
 Students are taught in special education classrooms and from modified curriculum’s only when required by the needs of the student.

 All schools in the district are equipped to meet the educational needs of students with mild and moderate disabilities.
 In most cases students with disabilities are served in their neighborhood school.
 At the elementary level students needing more intensive services may be served in district-wide programs at selected schools.
 Four elementary buildings have district-wide programs.
 Clay Elementary and Four Mile Elementary have programs designed to support students with more intense behavioral needs.
 Delaware Elementary and Centennial Elementary have programs to meet the needs of students with more profound intellectual disabilities.

 Southeast Polk Community School District is committed to collaboratively working with parents to support students.
 Regular meetings are held throughout each school year for individuals who are interested in meeting, collaborating with other parents, learning more about special education, and working to identify ways to improve services for students.
 The name of this group is, “SPEAC-Sp.
 Ed.
 Advisory Committee: Giving Every Student a Voice.”
 SPEAC’s mission is to, “Develop and promote opportunities for parent engagement, open communication, and community collaboration for student achievement and wellbeing in successful living, learning and working transitions.”
 This group meets five times per year from 6:00 to 7:30 on the fourth Tuesday of the month.
-If you would like to attend these meetings, please contact our district special education director for current information on specific meeting dates and locations.
+During the 17-18 school year, all meetings of this committee will be held in the SEP High School multipurpose room.

 Southeast Polk Special Education Service Delivery Plan

 Special Education Resources